iVis-at-Bilkent/cytoscape.js-autopan-on-drag/README.md

 ## Usage instructions

 Download the library:
- * via npm: `npm install cytoscape-auto-pan-on-out-of-canvas-bounds`,
+ * via npm: `npm install cytoscape-autopan-on-drag`,
- * via bower: `bower install cytoscape-auto-pan-on-out-of-canvas-bounds`, or
+ * via bower: `bower install cytoscape-autopan-on-drag`, or
  * via direct download in the repository (probably from a tag).

 `require()` the library as appropriate for your project: